 Emerging research suggests that cannabis plants are capable of producing several chemotypes (a plant’s inherent capacity to produce certain levels and varieties of chemical compounds).
 Some cannabis plants have naturally high CBD levels, others high in THC, and a third chemotype has a blend of CBD and THC.
 Because THC produces the active “mind-altering high” which has made marijuana so famous, breeders have purposely bred strains with higher concentrations of this cannabinoid.
 Although high-THC strains have many notable benefits, the industry is shifting toward strains that are balanced with other cannabinoids like CBN (cannabinol) and CBD, which can help to counteract the disorientation and memory lapses linked to THC-heavy strains.

 Whether you are a state-licensed distributor or a medical marijuana patient, it’s important to thoroughly understand the cannabinoid levels of the product you are selling or ingesting.
 For many consumers, it all comes down to personal preference and medicinal needs, as some people are seeking specific symptom relief.
 THC is renowned for its analgesic properties, as well as its ability to help alleviate stress disorders, insomnia, and nausea.

 A THC potency test is extremely helpful for individuals who want to confirm the tetrahydrocannabinol content of their medicine.
 While environment, genetics, and selective breeding can enhance THC concentrations, some cannabis strains – like Kosher Kush– will top out at around 20-27 percent, while average THC levels hover around 14-16 percent.

-After quantifying cannabinoids through precise liquid chromatography, we utilize either an ultraviolet or mass spectrometer detector for evaluating potency.
+After quantifying cannabinoids through precise liquid chromatography, we utilize an ultraviolet detector for evaluating potency.

 Our standard potency analysis tests for up to 16 cannabinoids.
 The most prominent cannabinoids are listed below: